 Just because the Chilean Spanish accent isn’t standard, doesn’t mean it’s not the best.
 I may be biased, but I think it’s one of the coolest-sounding accents on earth.
 If you go to Valparaíso, Chile to study abroad and learn Spanish, you certainly should focus on the Chilean accent.
 Plus it’s recognizable.
 Use a hip Chilean slang word anywhere else in the world and you’ve got an instant conversation starter.

 As you’ve guessed by now, the phrase ‘best Spanish accent’ is subjective.
 In general discussion, ‘best’ usually means an accent that is clearly spoken, with proper annunciation, and easily understood across the Spanish-speaking world.

 Some people claim that for these reasons, Colombia has the best Spanish accent.
 Others say that Peru and Ecuador have the best Spanish accent.
 The Mexican Spanish accent as heard during football games or news programs is easily understandable.
 Still, others argue that Spain’s Spanish accent is the best for being the point of historic origin.

 In truth, there is no consensus.
 As I mention in our blog on the best way to learn Spanish, the journey to fluency is all about being able to communicate.

 After you choose which Spanish to learn, you can make progress from there.
-If you avoid common pronunciation mistakes in Spanish you will be successful in your language learning journey.
+If you avoid common pronunciation mistakes in Spanish, you will be successful in your language learning journey.
 Remember, the main goal of learning Spanish is to be able to speak and understand.
 There isn’t much use for value judgements beyond that point.
-In a globalised world, the best Spanish accent is a fluent one.
+In a globalized world, the best Spanish accent is a fluent one.
 Full stop.